conceptcartography/conceptcartography/docs/concepts/structural-testimonial-injustice.md

 ## 📖 Definitions

-> concedes the possibility of a structural variant but provides principled reasons for focusing on the transactional variant alone, independent of structural considerations (that is injujstice when it happens is internal to the self-understanding of the participants) (ibid p.34)
+> concedes the possibility of a structural variant but provides principled reasons for focusing on the transactional variant alone, independent of structural considerations (that is injujstice when it happens is internal to the self-understanding of the participants) ([Wanderer, 2017, p.34])

 ## 💡 Examples

+- Wanderer dismiss as a genuine category
-- **2012** — *this is dismissed as a genuine category* *defended as a legit category by Anderson 2012)
+- **2012** — and it is defended as a legit category by ([Anderson 2012]).

 ## 🔗 Relations